Tips For Selling Your Unused Stuff

 There Will Be Hagglers, Especially On OfferUp

-Even if you think about the name Offerup, it kind of indicates that it’s a platform where people are going to offer you a certain amount for something.
-You do have the option to click that you’re “firm on the price” so that people don’t do that so much.
-But you can expect that that’s going to happen.
+Even the name Offerup suggests that it’s a platform where people will offer you a certain amount for something.
+You can choose to be “firm on the price” so that people don’t do that so much, but you can expect that.

 If you post something for $50, it’s very unlikely that you’re going to get a whole bunch of bids for $50.
 But people are also probably going to bid you at $30, maybe even $25, depending on what the item is.
 You don’t have to take that.
 You can also come back with a counteroffer.

-You just have to stand your ground.
+You have to stand your ground.
 You don’t have to agree to anything that they offer on the spot.
-A lot of times I’ll just say, “No, thanks!
+A lot of times, I’ll say, “No, thanks!
 I have a lot of other offers for full price.
-If you’re not interested, I’ll just message the next person.”
+If you’re not interested, I’ll message the next person.”

-By the way, it’s totally normal if a potential buyer asks for the last four digits of your phone number in order to be able to Venmo you.
-They can’t do a whole lot with the last four digits of your phone number anyway, so I haven’t had any issues with that.
+By the way, it’s totally normal if a potential buyer asks for the last four digits of your phone number to be able to Venmo you.
+They can’t do a whole lot with those numbers anyway, so I haven’t had any issues with that.

 You Can Do Contactless Pickups

 Contactless pickups are awesome!
 That method became popular during the Covid pandemic, especially when we were in quarantine.
 I’ve become a huge fan.
-You can just leave the item on the front porch, the buyer will Venmo in advance, and then they can just swing by and pick it up.
+You can just leave the item on the front porch, and the buyer will Venmo in advance.
+Then, they can swing by and pick it up.
 I’ve had a lot of luck with that.

 It’s just really simple because you don’t have to worry about interacting awkwardly with the person.
 You just kind of skip that whole side of things.
-They just message you saying, “Hey, I’m on my way!”
+They message you saying, “Hey, I’m on my way!”
 You send them your username for Venmo.
 They send you the money.
-And then you can just set the item out on the porch.
-The only person that it could be risky for, is the person who is paying for the item.
-But if you’re on the seller side, I feel like that is really nice way to go about the transaction.
+Then, you can just set the item out on the porch.
+The only person that it could be risky for is the person who is paying for the item.
+But if you’re on the seller side, I feel like that is ra eally nice way to go about the transaction.

-Also, it’s more eco-friendly because the people who are looking for those things and are willing to go out of their way to come and pick them up are more likely to actually use them.
-Whereas when you donate things, you never know– they could end up in a landfill.
-People may not choose to purchase it at the donation facility.
+Also, it’s more eco-friendly because the people who are looking for those things and are willing to come and pick them up are more likely to actually use them.
+When you donate things, you never know—they could end up in a landfill.
+People may not choose to purchase them at the donation facility.
 I’ve even taken pictures of my daughter’s and my clothes before posting them for free on Offerup, and they were gone by the next day.

 Silence Your Apps